orlamadden/personafy/README.md

 #### User Stories

 - As a user I want to view the site from any device (mobile, tablet and desktop).
-- As a user I want to have a search box so I can search for personas related to my business area(s). - edit/delete
 - As a user I want to view pre-made personas for inspiration.
 - As a user, I want to be able to print a persona so I can bring it to my team meeting.
-- As a user, I want to read about user personas and best practice, tips and tricks for using a user person in my projects.
+- As a user, I want to read about user personas and best practice, tips and tricks for using a user persona in my projects.

 - As a user-contributor, I want to be able to create my own profile.
 - As a user-contributor, I want to be able to create my own personas.
-- As a user-contributor, I want to be able to keep my personas private because I am using them for my team at my company workplace. -delete
+- As a user-contributor, I want to be able to keep my personas private because I am using them for my team at my company workplace.
-- As a user-contributor, I want to be able to make some of my personas public. - delete
 - As a user-contributor, I want to be able to edit/modify an existing persona.
 - As a user-contributor, I want to be able to delete an existing persona.
 - As a user-contributor, I want to have a confirmation/warning before deleting an entry.
 - As a user-contributor, I want to be able to log out of my account.
-- As a user-contributor, I want to be able to delete my account if I do not want to use the website any more.

 ## Features